Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Trip to the Vet?: Likely

-Rabbits have a sensitive digestive system and do better on a natural diet of the right vegetables, and sugary and processed foods don’t fit that mold.
-Even if they don’t cause immediate health problems for your rabbit, they will over the long run.
+Rabbits have a sensitive digestive system and do best on a natural diet of primarily hay and grass, alongside some fresh vegetables.
+Sugary and processed foods don’t fit that mold.
+Even if they don’t cause immediate health problems for your rabbit, although they are very likely to, they will over the long run.

 However, since heavily processed foods high in sugar can cause so many immediate health problems for rabbits, there’s a good chance you’ll need to take them to a vet even if they only eat a little bit!